Encoding a magic state with beyond break-even fidelity

-Logical tomography is more efficient than physical tomography since we are directly measuring and reconstructing the encoded logical state, rather than they physical state.
+Logical tomography is more efficient than physical tomography since we are directly measuring and reconstructing the encoded logical state, rather than the physical state.
 In the case of the four-qubit code this requires only 7 distinct circuits, whereas physical tomography requires us to sample 81 different measurement circuits.

 {\bf Experimental results.} We performed our experiments using IBM Quantum’s first-generation real-time control system architecture deployed on $\mathrm{ibm\_peekskill}$; one of the IBM Quantum Falcon Processors ~\cite{iqx-peekskill-2022}.
-Device characterization can be found in Appendix~\ref{App:Device}.
-The control system architectures gives us access to dynamic circuit operations, such as real-time adaptive circuit operations that depend on the outcomes of mid-circuit measurements, i.e., feedforward~\cite{Corcoles2021}, see Appendix~\ref{app:dynamic} for details.
+Device characterization can be found in Methods~\ref{App:Device}.
+The control system architectures gives us access to dynamic circuit operations, such as real-time adaptive circuit operations that depend on the outcomes of mid-circuit measurements, i.e., feedforward (see Methods~\ref{app:dynamic} for details).

 Our results are summarized in Fig.~\ref{fig:datafig1} where we present state infidelities for various state preparation schemes calculated using both logical and physical tomography.
 For results described in the main text we model the reconstructed state assuming readout is conducted with projective measurements.
-We also present an alternative analysis in Appendix~\ref{app:ro} where we combine readout error characterization with tomographic reconstruction using noisy positive operator-valued measurements.
+We also present an alternative analysis in Methods~\ref{app:ro} where we combine readout error characterization with tomographic reconstruction using noisy positive operator-valued measurements.

 To accommodate drift in device parameters over the data collection period, a complete set of tomography circuits were interleaved and submitted in batches of $\sim 10^4$ shots until a total of $\sim 10^6$ shots were collected over several days.
 The resulting counts database is uniformly sampled with replacement for ten bootstrap trials with batch size limited to 20\% of the total database before post-selection.
 The standard deviation, $\sigma$, of these bootstrapped trials are plotted as error bars in all data figures.